How to make the most delicious salted caramel macaron filling. Unlike salted caramel sauce, this recipe is much thicker and easy to fill macarons.

 - Chill in the fridge for at least 30 minutes.

-- Transfer the caramel cream to a piping bag, pipe on the filling to each macaron couple, topping off with the other macaron shell to assemble.
+- Transfer the salted caramel filling to a piping bag, pipe on a little filling to each macaron couple, topping off with the other macaron shell to assemble.
+Resist temptation to eat.
+They need to be stored for at least 24 hours in the fridge.
+No cheating!

 Notes

-This post was first published 9 November 2015 but is now completely updated with the filling recipe from my book, Teatime in Paris, with thanks to Waverley Books and with completely new images.
+This post was first published 9 November 2015 as a caramel filling with jasmine tea but is now completely updated (2023) with the full salted caramel macaron recipe from my book, Teatime in Paris (2015), with thanks to Waverley Books for permission to finally publish.
+Don't forget also my first book, Mad About Macarons!
+(2010) which was the first macaron recipe book published in the UK.

 Sev Btmz